 Effectively fighting back against ransomware requires a data management strategy that goes beyond endpoint security or backup.
 True data protection means reducing backup intervals from hours to minutes, while ensuring that data is always encrypted so that it cannot be used by attackers.

 End-to-end security is a “must” for protecting data from ransomware and other cyber threats.
 In modern cloud-driven enterprise environments, this means protecting your data at the edge (where it’s created), in transit (over the network), and in the cloud (where it’s stored).

 Building a secure edge to cloud strategy can help organizations protect their data and prevent potential damage from ransomware and other cyber threats.
 Such a data management strategy should include the following key elements:

 - Virtual Private Cloud – Data management and file services should be performed 100% within the firewall – whether on-premises or using public cloud infrastructure.

 - End-to-End Encryption – Source-based encryption should be used to secure data before it leaves your devices, offices and servers.
 This means that in the event of an attack, even if your data is temporarily locked, it cannot be read.

 - Smart Data Control/Protection – Global File Systems let you track file changes across the entire organization and create incremental versions of files as they are updated, reducing recovery point exposure from hours to minutes.

 With such a strategy in place, data can be restored in minutes and operations can resume as usual.
 You’re in control of your data, and you’re no longer vulnerable to the hacker’s demands.

-As the attack landscape continues to evolve, I believe we’ll see more and more enterprises and large organizations adopting secure edge-to-cloud solutions to meet their growing data protection and business needs.
+As the attack landscape continues to evolve, I believe we’ll see more and more enterprises and large organizations adopting secure edge-to-cloud solutions to meet their growing data protection and business needs and prevent ransomware.